Will Planning Lawyers in Calgary Alberta

 Other elements to consider in your Alberta estate plan

-A will is just one of the documents that constitutes a comprehensive estate plan.
+A will is just one of the documents that constitute a comprehensive estate plan.
 It looks after your wishes after your death but an estate plan should also include provisions for what happens later in your life.

 People in Alberta are living longer.
 Your aged care and financial needs may change as you age and you should make provisions for these needs.

 So, the other main elements of an estate plan to consider are: